-Moving Averages and Moving Average Convergence and Divergence are examples of trend following or lagging indicators.
+Moving Averages and Moving Average Convergence and Divergence are examples of trend-following or lagging indicators.

 Let us take an example:

 In the above chart, notice the signals generated by bullish and bearish crossovers of the 200 and 50 period moving averages.
-In the first signal if we had short after the bearish signal then it would have been a losing trade.
+In the first signal if we had shortly after the bearish signal then it would have been a losing trade.

 If a trader had followed the third bearish signal and went short then it would once again trigger a loss.

 The above example shows that despite lagging, one cannot trust the signals given by this indicator.